BatoolMM/Collaborating-on-Open-Data-Science-Projects/README.md

 - The materials for the license section is taken directly from the [Version Control with Git lesson](https://swcarpentry.github.io/git-novice/11-licensing/index.html) by [the software carpentry](https://software-carpentry.org/).

-- The materials for this Zenodo section is taken directly from the [Collaborating and sharing using GitHub without command line lesson](https://coderefinery.github.io/github-without-command-line/doi/) by [coderefinery](https://coderefinery.org/).**
+- The materials for Zenodo section is taken directly from the [Collaborating and sharing using GitHub without command line lesson](https://coderefinery.github.io/github-without-command-line/doi/) by [coderefinery](https://coderefinery.org/).**

 - The materials for "Intro to Version Control with Git, Using GitHub,  Code Collaboration using GitHub" were taken directly from [Python Package Best Practices lesson](http://education.molssi.org/python-package-best-practices/02-git/index.html) by the [Molecular Sciences Software Institute (MolSSI)](https://molssi.org/).**